Emerson-Mistico/clone-pong/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
 Feel free to use and modify the code for your own learning purposes.

 # How to play